ladybirdweb/faveo-server-images/docs/installation/providers/community/ubuntu.md

 -   [MySQL 5.7+](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/)

-**LAMP Installtion** follow the [instructions here](https://github.com/teddysun/lamp) If you follow this step, no need to install Apache, PHP, MySQL separetely
+**LAMP Installtion** follow the [instructions here](https://github.com/teddysun/lamp) If you follow this step, no need to install Apache, PHP, MySQL separetely as listed below

 **Apache:** If it doesn't come pre-installed with your server, follow the [instructions here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04#step-1-install-apache-and-allow-in-firewall) to setup Apache and config the firewall.